 Franklin OIT typically undergoes 2-3 rounds of fund allocations:

-- Round 1 - Early to mid-July (largest round of annual purchasing)
+- Round 1 - Notifications sent in early to mid-July (largest round of annual purchasing); deadline for purchasing November 1

-- Round 2 - January/February (small second round of purchasing)
+- Round 2 - Notifications sent in January (small second round of purchasing); deadline for purchasing March 1

-- Round 3 - April (if funds permit)
+- Round 3 - Notifications sent in March (if funds permit); deadline for purchasing April 1

-Funding requests that have been selected will be marked either as "Allocated" (i.e. the funding was allocated to a departmental account for purchase) or "OIT Commitment" (i.e. the request has been selected, but it will be purchased at the college level as a part of the consolidated order).
+Funding requests that have been approved and selected for funding will be marked either as "Allocated" (i.e. the funding was allocated to a departmental account for purchase) or "OIT Commitment" (i.e. the request has been selected, but it will be purchased at the college level as a part of the consolidated order).